continuedev/continue/docs/docs/telemetry.md

 ## Overview

 Continue collects and reports **anonymous** usage information.
-This data is essential to understanding how we should improve the library.
+This data is essential to understanding how we should improve the product.
 You can opt out of it at any time.
 We use [Posthog](https://posthog.com/), an open source platform for product analytics, to collect and store the data.
-You can review the code [here](https://github.com/continuedev/continue/tree/main/server/continuedev/libs/util/telemetry.py).
+You can review the code [here](https://github.com/continuedev/continue/blob/main/gui/src/hooks/CustomPostHogProvider.tsx).

 ## What we track

 We track

-- the steps that are run and their parameters
 - whether you accept or reject suggestions (not the code itself)
-- the traceback when an error occurs
+- the name of slash commands that are run
-- the name of your OS
+- the name of your OS and IDE
 - the name of the default model you configured

 All data is anonymous and cleaned of PII before being sent to PostHog.